nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `c-today`

+**:information_source: Note:**<br>
+* In tCheck, if an employee contains a tag for a specific day, it means this employee is available on that day .
+You may set an employee's tags when adding the employee into tCheck (Refer to `c-add` command), or edit the tag(s) by using editing employee's information feature (Refer to `c-edit` command).
 * The search is case-insensitive. e.g `Friday` will match `friday`.
 * The application will automatically get today's day based on the current computer's date.
 * Only full words will be marched. e.g `Fri` will not match `Friday`

 Examples:
-* Let's say today is `Wednesday`.
+* Let's say today is `Thursday`.
 You want to find out who are the available manpower for today.
-You can follow these instructions.
+You can follow these steps.

-Finding today's available manpower:
+Steps to find today's available manpower:
 1. Type `c-today` into the _Command Box_.
-2. Press `Enter` to execute
+2. Press `Enter` to execute.

+Outcome:
+1. The _Result Display_ will show 3 information:

+    a.
+Today's day. (eg. Today is THURSDAY.)

+    b.
+Total number of employees who are available today.

+    c.
+The success message.
+2. The available manpower for today will be listed in the _Employee Directory_ pane.

+{Screenshot}

-#### 3.4 Listing all employees who are working tomorrow: `c-tomorrow`
+#### 3.4 Locating all employees who are available to work tomorrow: `c-tomorrow`

-Shows a list of all active(unarchived) employees whose tags contain tomorrow's day (i.e. `Wednesday`, `Tuesday`, etc).
+Finds employees whose tags contain tomorrow's day (i.e. `Wednesday`, `Tuesday`, etc).

 Format: `c-tomorrow`

+**:information_source: Note:**<br>
+* In tCheck, if an employee contains a tag for a specific day, it means this employee is available on that day .
+You may set an employee's tags when adding the employee into tCheck (Refer to `c-add` command), or edit the tag(s) by using editing employee's information feature (Refer to `c-edit` command).
 * The search is case-insensitive. e.g `Friday` will match `friday`.
+* The application will automatically get tomorrow's day based on the current computer's date.
+* Only full words will be marched. e.g `Fri` will not match `Friday`

 Examples:
-* Assume today were `Wednesday`, tomorrow would be `Thursday`, after command `c-tomorrow`, all employees whose tags contain `Thursday` will be listed out.
+* Let's say tomorrow is `Friday`.
+You want to find out who are the available manpower for tomorrow.
+You can follow these steps.

+Steps to find tomorrow's available manpower:
+1. Type `c-tomorrow` into the _Command Box_.
+2. Press `Enter` to execute.

+Outcome:
+1. The _Result Display_ will show 3 information:

+    a.
+Tomorrow's day. (eg. Today is FRIDAY.)

+    b.
+Total number of employees who are available tomorrow.

+    c.
+The success message.
+2. The available manpower for tomorrow will be listed in the _Employee Directory_ pane.

+{Screenshot}

 #### 3.5 Editing a person : `c-edit`